imgag/ClinCNV/doc/preliminary_steps.md

 B-allele frequency extraction works in 2 steps - first, you extract high quality positions from your `.vcf` file from the normal sample, then you calculate coverage of this position in your tumor sample using BAF file obtained at previous step.

+You should perform standard germline variant calling on you normal sample and get `.vcf` as output. `.vcf` files may differ - so you may need to slightly change the script.

 ## Text files with sample IDs